 ISO speed controls how sensitive the camera's sensor is to the light that reaches it.
 A higher ISO setting makes your camera sensor more sensitive to light, allowing you to capture shots in a dark place.
-There are other ways that ISO can affect your shots as well.
+It can also influence the shutter speed and aperture speed setting.
+Read on to find out more about how it affects your shots.
 (Reported by: Ryosuke Takahashi)

 What is ISO speed?